exiscosoft/lapu-lapu-city/content/services/business/apply-for-business-partnership-in-lapu-lapu-city.md

-# How to Set Up a Business Partnership
+# How to Set Up a Business Partnership in Lapu Lapu City

 ## Step 1: Register with SEC